3 Reasons why I have a hard time in public with MS

 "But you look so good, how can you be sick?"

 "You're not in a wheelchair or have a cane yet, you are doing so good!"

 "I know someone with that and they are; in a wheelchair now, can't talk, and now needs extra care."

 "My nabour has that and she now can't drive" or "lost her job because she can't work."

 "All you need to do is eat better and exercise"

 "Did you hear about "so and so" they were cured.
 Why don't you try what they did?"

 I use these moments to try and educate others on what Multiple Sclerosis is and how far they have come with gaining knowledge about it.
 How close they have moved toward finding a cure for Multiple Sclerosis.
-I also reassure them that those of us that are our own advocates are on top of the research that is going on any moment of time.
+I also reassure them that those of us that are our own advocates of MS are on top of the research that is happening at any moment of any time.
 Most of us who have MS, know more about what we have, how to manage it and what new treatments have come available then our own family doctors.
 Keep in mind.
 Our family doctors don't just specialize in one illness but help treat many illnesses.
-I am truly grateful for my family doctor and her staff, as they are always there for me and are quick to help when I am having MS issues or a flare up.
+I am truly grateful for my family doctor and her staff, as they are always there for me and are quick to help when I am having MS issues or a flare-up.